Conversion of the Jews (future event)

-Many Christians believe in a widespread conversion of the Jews to Christianity, which they often consider as an end-time event.
-Some Christian denominations consider the conversion of the Jews imperative and pressing, and as a result they make it their mission to proselytize among them (See also: Proselytization and counter-proselytization of Jews).
+Among Christians, there are those who believe in a conversion of the Jews to Christianity en masse, which they typically consider an end-time event.
+Some Christian denominations consider the universal conversion of Jews necessary and urgent and, therefore, make it their mission to proselytize them.
+As a result, groups in support of Jews practicing Judaism have arisen to counter Christian proselytization.